apigee-labs/rapier/README.md

         celcius:
           type: number
 ```
-or, more simply,
+or, more simply, if you don't care about the type of the variable:
 ```yaml
 entities:
   FahrenheitTemperature:
     type: number
     URI_templates: /fahrenheit{?celcius} # or /fahrenheit/{celcius} if you prefer that URI pattern
 ```
-if you don't care about the type of the variable.

 ### Dog Tracker